reasley-com/reasley-com/README.md

 ### Hi there 👋, my name is Seungmin Kwon
 ![image](https://user-images.githubusercontent.com/33018600/116790473-49faa200-aaef-11eb-8234-32c55c909e5e.png)
-I feel the value of steady and run a nginx project and tech blog</br>
+I feel the value of steady and run a github daily commit and tech blog</br>
 I'm interested in whales and clean codes.